 - 4.1: The instructional materials aligns with the course and unit objectives stated in the syllabus.
-There is a text and a variety of online resources made available. - 4.2: The purpose of the instructional materials in the course is explained and aligns with each unit assignment. - 4.3: The instructional materials were properly cited. - 4.4: The instructional materials are current. - 4.5: The instructional materials by unit and assignment. - 4.6: Optional materials are not part of this course.
+There is a text and a technology kit available. - 4.2: The purpose of the instructional materials in the course is explained and aligns with each unit assignment. - 4.3: The instructional materials were properly cited. - 4.4: The instructional materials are current. - 4.5: The instructional materials by unit and assignment. - 4.6: Optional materials are not part of this course.

-E. Course Activities and Learner Interaction (11 points total) 5.1 The learning activities promote the achievement of the stated learning objectives or competencies.
-3 3 5.2 Learning activities provide opportunities for interaction that support active learning.
-3 3 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly stated.
-3 0 5.4 The requirements for learner interaction are clearly stated.
-2 2 Total 8 }
+E. Course Activities and Learner Interaction (11 points total) 5.1 The learning activities promote the achievement of the stated learning objectives or 3 3 competencies.
+5.2 Learning activities provide opportunities for interaction that support active learning.
+3 3 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly 3 0 stated.
+5.4 The requirements for learner interaction are clearly stated.
+2 0 Total (6

-- 5.1: The learning activities directly support the course/unit learning objectives. - 5.2: There are opportunities for interactive learning.
-This is an applied course with opportunities to develop 3D models and prototypes. - 5.3: A plan for feedback is not specified. - 5.4: Requirements for expected learner interaction is specified and detailed.
-The Reviewer applauds the course designer for including those expectations.
+- 5.1: The learning activities directly support the course/unit learning objectives. - 5.2: There are opportunities for active learning activities.
+This appears to be an applied course with considerable hands-on learning. - 5.3: A plan for feedback is not specified. - 5.4: Requirements for expected learner interaction is not clearly specified and detailed.

 F. Course Technology (10 points total) 6.1 The tools used in the course support the learning objectives and competencies.
 3 3 6.2 Course tools promote learner engagement and active learning.
 3 3 6.3 Technologies required in the course are readily obtainable.
 2 2 6.4 The course technologies are current.
 1 1 6.5 Links are provided to privacy policies for all external tools required in the course.
-1 0 Total 9 9
+1 0 Total 9)

-- 6.1: The tools in the course support the unit/weekly objectives.
-The assignments clearly state what tools/applications are needed to successfully complete the work. - 6.2: The tools promote engagement and active learning.
-The assignments promote active student engagement by requiring interaction with the technology to build content for assignments. - 6.3: The tools will mostly be provided by the college and through independent [free] reources. - 6.4: The course technologies are current and up-to-date for the required work. - 6.5: Certain policies (eg, ADA, Codes of Conduct, etc.) are provided via extracted policy wording.
+- 6.1: The tools in the course appear to support the unit/weekly objectives. - 6.2: The tools promote engagement and active learning.
+The assignments promote active student engagement by requiring interaction with the technology to build content for assignments. - 6.3: The tools will mostly be provided by the college per the compendium documentation. - 6.4: The course technologies are current and up-to-date for the required work. - 6.5: Certain policies (eg, ADA, Codes of Conduct, etc.) are provided via extracted policy wording.
 However, the Reviewer was unable to locate links to privacy policies (eg, HIPAA, FERPA, etc.) Consider including that language in the course syllabus.

 G. Learner Support (9 points total) 7.1 The course instructions articulate or link to a clear description of the technical support offered and how to obtain it.
 3 0 7.2 Course instructions articulate or link to the institution's accessibility policies and services.
-3 2 7.3 Course instructions articulate or link to an explanation of how the institution's academic 2 0 support services and resources can help learners succeed in the course and how learners can obtain them. , 7.4 Course instructions articulate or link to an explanation of how the institution's student support 1 0 services and resources can help learners succeed in the course and how learners can obtain them.
-Total Total 2 2
+3 2 7.3 Course instructions articulate or link to an explanation of how the institution's academic support services and resources can help learners succeed in the course and how learners can obtain them.
+2 0 7.4 Course instructions articulate or link to an explanation of how the institution's student support services and resources can help learners succeed in the course and how learners can obtain them.
+1 0 Total 2 2